Indoor or Outdoor? How to Choose the Best Way to Start Seeds

 • Cucumbers

-Pro Tip: If you have a short growing season but want to grow direct-sow crops like squash or cucumbers, try using row covers or black plastic mulch to warm the soil faster.
+Pro Tip: If you’re in a short-season area but still want to grow heat-lovers like squash or cucumbers, try warming the soil with row covers or black plastic mulch.
+It makes a big difference.

 A comparison of vegetables that are typically direct sown (left) vs. started indoors (right), including lettuce, carrots, tomatoes, and peppers.